anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 * Edit similarly using method mentioned in the generic quickstart

 ## Step 9: Make sure the clusters have had enough time to finish their deployments
+* Note:
+  After copy pasting the following, you may need to wait up to 10 minutes.
+If you're too
+  fast you may see a temporary error about pod keycloak-0 not found.
+It's recommended to
+  copy paste this block of verification commands a 2nd time after 10 minutes have passed.
 ```shell
 # [admin@Laptop:~]
 export KUBECONFIG=$HOME/.kube/keycloak-cluster